Wheeler Express: Development

-Designed by Ken Wheeler and developed by Wheeler Technology as a high-speed homebuilt aircraft for cross-country flights, the first of the kit built prototypes was first flown on 28 July 1987, a factory built aircraft first flew in 1990.
+Designed by Ken Wheeler and developed by Wheeler Technology as a high-speed homebuilt aircraft for cross-country flights, the first of the kit built prototypes was first flown on 28 July 1987, a factory-built aircraft first flew in 1990.
 Wheeler Technology went into bankruptcy and the assets were bought by Express Design Incorporated (EDI) of Redmond, Oregon.
 Kits that were under construction were completed by EDI and they continued with kit production.
 A six-seat variant was produced by EDI as the Loadmaster 3200.
 EDI closed its doors and disconnected telephone lines after it filed for Chapter 7 bankruptcy on 6 January 1996.

 In 1997, Paul Fagerstrom of Express Aircraft Company, LLC (EAC) purchased rights to the Express cruciform plans, machine tools, jigs, inventory, engineering records, and production potential.
 Together with Larry Olsen, daily operations manager, production was moved to Olympia, Washington.
 EAC planned to use subcontractors with extensive Glasair experience to build fiberglass components.
 EAC later became a subsidiary of Exosphere Aircraft Company, Inc. and in 2005 Madison Bay Holding, Inc. acquired a 20% stake in Exosphere.

 In September 2007, Darrell Peterson, president of Composite Aircraft Technology, LLC.
 (CAT), purchased and acquired all assets of the former EAC through bankruptcy court.
-CAT moved business and production to Toledo, WA. and provides kits, Builder Assistance Programs, and parts supply.
+CAT moved business and production to Toledo, Washington. and provides kits, Builder Assistance Programs, and parts supply.